davisriedel/obsidian-typewriter-mode/README.md

 The repo depends on the latest [Obsidian Plugin API](https://github.com/obsidianmd/obsidian-api).

-If you want to contribute to development and/or just customize it with your own tweaks, you can do the following:
+If you want to contribute to this project or make your own changes, you can do so by following these steps:

 1. Clone this repo
 2. Install dependencies with `npm i`, `yarn` or `pnpm i`